ProjitB/projitb.github.io/containers/containers.md

 Very simply put, using mounts we can control the filesystem.
 And the chrooted instance is just a view of this filesystem.

-But taking this a step further...imagine that the directory were actually a mount of an external block device.
+But taking this a step further... imagine that the directory were actually a mount of an external block device.
 By this method, we could actually "attach" a device to a container.

 ### Networking